dp19420/battleboat/README.md

 ### Running the Game

-The Game is deployd on Heroku at:["Heroku"](https://dashboard.heroku.com/apps/battleboat/deploy/github)
+The Game is deployed at:["Heroku"](https://battledingy-cdeb8d5d9b45.herokuapp.com/)

 ### Code